phpbb/documentation/development/extensions/new_in_proteus.rst

 Introduction
 ============

-phpBB 3.3 (Rhea) is only a minor version update to 3.2.
+phpBB 3.3 (Proteus) is only a minor version update to 3.2.
 There are, however, a few changes extension developers need to be aware of.
 The biggest changes to come in 3.3 are updates to many of phpBB's underlying dependencies, bringing Symfony, Twig, jQuery and PHP up to date.

 This documentation explains: